pharo-contributions/OSSubprocess/README.md

 ## Summary

 OSSubprocess is a software project that allows the user to spawn Operating System processes from within Pharo language.
-The main usage of forking external OS processes is to execute OS commands (.e.g `cat`, `ls`, `ps`, `cp`, etc) as well as arbitrary shell scripts (.e.g `/etc/myShellScript.sh`) from Pharo.
+The main usage of forking external OS processes is to execute OS commands (e.g. `cat`, `ls`, `ps`, `cp`, etc) as well as arbitrary shell scripts (e.g. `/etc/myShellScript.sh`) from Pharo.

 An important part of OSSubprocess is how to manage standard streams (`stdin`, `stdout` and `stderr`) and how to provide an API for reading and writing from them at the language level.